Functional CLTs for subordinated L\'evy models in physics, finance, and econometrics: Stable L evy noise in statistical mechanics

-for given deterministic, càdlàg functions $f_n,f:\mathbb{R}\rightarrow \mathbb{R}$ and CTRW integrators $X^n$ converging to a stable Lévy process.
-Taking $f_n=f$ to be a fixed continuous function, \cite[Thm.~4.15]{scalas} built on \cite{Becker-Kern} to establish \eqref{eq:conv_scalas} in the M1 topology for uncorrelated, uncoupled CTRWs under the following conditions: Firstly, the i.i.d.~innovations should be symmetric around zero and in the normal domain of attraction of an $\alpha$-stable law, for $\alpha \in (1,2)$.
+for given deterministic càdlàg functions $f_n,f:\mathbb{R}\rightarrow \mathbb{R}$ and a sequence of CTRW integrators $X^n$ converging to a subordinated stable Lévy process $X$.
+Taking $f_n=f$ to be a given continuous function, \cite[Thm.~4.15]{scalas} built on \cite{Becker-Kern} to establish \eqref{eq:conv_scalas} in the M1 topology for uncorrelated, uncoupled CTRWs under the following conditions: Firstly, the i.i.d.~innovations should be symmetric around zero and in the normal domain of attraction of an $\alpha$-stable law, for $\alpha \in (1,2)$.
 Secondly, the i.i.d.~waiting times should be in the normal domain of attraction of a stable subordinator, for $\beta \in (0,1)$.

-We obtain the following generalisation as an immediate consequence of the results in \cite{andreasfabrice_theorypaper}.
+Based on \cite{andreasfabrice_theorypaper}, we obtain the following generalisation of the aforementioned result.